How does popping candy work?– Jennifer

 You might think it’s a chemical reaction, but it’s actually a pretty cool combination of gases and heat.
 Precise recipes vary from brand to brand, but popping candy is typically a mixture of a few different types of sugar, and tiny pressurised bubbles of a gas, usually carbon dioxide.
 For this reason, it’s also referred to as ‘gasified candy’ in some patent applications.

-The gas is added to sugar melts at a high pressure – at least two or three times typical air pressure at sea level, and sometimes much higher.
+The gas is added to melted sugar at a high pressure – at least two or three times typical air pressure at sea level, and sometimes much higher.
 With the right combination of temperature and pressure, the sugar forms small crystals, each containing several gas bubbles roughly a tenth to a fifth of a millimetre in diameter.

 Sugar dissolves in water, so when the candy makes contact with your tongue, the water in your saliva breaks up these bubbles.
 The pressurised gas escapes, sometimes with enough force to crack the rest of the candy crystal.
 This is what causes the tingling, popping sensation.